War3Evo/War3Source-EVO/README.md

 # CSGO doesn't like the following:
 * [SM] Exception reported: Using two team colors in one message is not allowed

+# CSGO
+* Client gamers need to add this to their console: sv_allowupload 1